Nkoyo-E/Inforiver-FP2O-challenge/README.md

-I conducted an HR Analysis on Gender diversity, Equity and Inclusion using Inforiver Charts.
-The following insights were generated
+I participated in FP2O HR Analysis challenge using Inforiver Charts.
+The following insights were generated:
 - Employee Population: The company had a total of 694 employees since 2014 – 2019.
 Male employees were 382 which accounted for 55.04% of the total employees and female employees were 312 with 44.96%. the ratio of male and female is 1:22.
 - Employment by Year: Male employees were hired most is 2014, while female employees were hired most in 2017
 - Employee Age Group: The average age of employees was 51 years of age.
 60 – 69 age group were hired the most, followed by 30 – 39 and 40 – 49.